Previous dayMarch 29, 2026Next day

 44.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.8 earthquake 13 km ENE of Karluk, Alaska at 17:02 UTC on March 29, 2026.
-At a depth of 44.7 km, the event was shallow crustal.
-The epicenter is at 57.600°, -154.241°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.8 event was detected 13 km ENE of Karluk, Alaska on March 29, 2026, with origin time 17:02 UTC.
+The event originated approximately 44.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 57.600°N, -154.241°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29